danniss/logstash-output-jdbc/README.md

 This plugin is provided as an external plugin and is not part of the Logstash project.

-This plugin allows you to output to SQL databases, using JDBC adapters.
+This plugin allows you to output to SQL databases, in batch way.
-See below for tested adapters, and example configurations.

-This has not yet been extensively tested with all JDBC drivers and may not yet work for you.

-This plugin does not bundle any JDBC jar files, and does expect them to be in a particular location.
-Please ensure you read the 4 installation lines below.

-## Changelog
-See CHANGELOG.md

-## Versions
-Released versions are available via rubygems, and typically tagged.

-For development:
-  - See master branch for logstash v5
-  - See v2.x branch for logstash v2
-  - See v1.5 branch for logstash v1.5
-  - See v1.4 branch for logstash 1.4

 ## Installation
   - manally copy files to your {logstash_install_dir}/vendor/bundle/jruby/{version}/gems/